 Hyatt, Adelman, Tychsen and Mayo were all on the first-team All-Conference squads as well, with Lecher (second-team attack) and Luisa Frankenburg (second-team defense) joining them.
 Adelman earned the League MVP award for attack.

 Hyatt, Mayo, Livi Andreini and Sophie Adelman all made the U-17 National Team and Ali Baker, Ellie Faulk, Jeni Gordon, Amanda Parry and Lauren Robertson were named to the U-15 National Team.

 "It's wonderful that the girls were recognized for the hard work they put in on the field," Park City coach Amy Hafets-Cronin said.
-"There's a lot of talent in our league, so this shows how hard our girls work year-round.

 "There's a lot of work and a lot of love for the game that goes into these awards."